Daniel O'Connell: Tenant Disenfranchisement and the Tithe War

 Entry to parliament had not come without a price.
 With Jeremy Bentham, O'Connell had considered allowing George Ensor, a Protestant member of the Catholic Association, to stand as his running mate in the Clare election.
 But Ensor had objected to what he identified as the "disenfranchisement project" in the relief bill.
 Receiving its royal assent on the same day, the Parliamentary Elections (Ireland) Act 1829, brought the Irish franchise into line with England's by raising the property threshold in county seats five-fold to ten pounds.
 This eliminated the middling tenantry (the Irish "forty-shilling freeholders") who had risked much in defying their landlords on O'Connell's behalf in the Clare election, and reduced the overall electorate in the country from 216,000 voters to just 37,000.

+Although the £10 threshold was not revisited, electorate was almost trebled three years later by the Irish addendums to the Reform Act of 1832 : the Representation of the People (Ireland) Act and Parliamentary Boundaries (Ireland) Act.
+But 92,000 it was still less than half of what it had been before Emancipation.

 Rationalising the sacrifice of his freeholders, O'Connell wrote privately in March 1829 that the new ten-pound franchise might actually "give more power to Catholics by concentrating it in more reliable and less democratically dangerous hands".
 The Young Irelander John Mitchel believed that this was the intent: to detach propertied Catholics from the increasingly agitated rural masses.
 Once in Parliament, however, O'Connell did speak in favour of parliamentary reform, invoking "the great principle of democratic liberty" in support of a broader franchise.